vin-hacks/ClaraClassroom/README.md

 Note that this challenge was made so that no code review or enumeration is necessary.

-The solution will be released in probably a week in the repo.
+The solution is in the SOLUTION.md file